-While Super Mario Run initially launched as a timed iPhone exclusive, subsequent mobile games Animal Crossing: Pocket Camp and Fire Emblem Heroes have both been multiplatform from the start.
-The good news is that it's a similar story with Mario Kart Tour, offering a simultaneous launch on both iOS and Android.
+While Super Mario Run initially launched as a timed iPhone exclusive, subsequent mobile games Animal Crossing: Pocket Camp and Fire Emblem Heroes have both been multi-platform from the start.
+The good news is that it's a similar story with Mario Kart Tour, which is on both iOS and Android.

 How much does Mario Kart Tour cost?

 Like Animal Crossing and Fire Emblem's mobile games before it, Mario Kart Tour is free but includes paid micro-transactions for an in-game currency called Rubies, used to unlock extra courses, racers, and more.

 There's also a £4.99/$4.99 subscription called the Gold Pass, which unlocks the faster 200cc mode, grants exclusive racers and karts, and increases the rate of item unlocks.

 It's a Mario Kart game, so you should have some idea of what to expect: racing, Nintendo characters, and silly, colourful weapons.

 One oddity is that you don't control acceleration, as your racer drives forward constantly regardless of what you do - your job is simply to use the touchscreen to steer, aiming for items, boosts, and shortcuts.

 Mario Kart Tour multiplayer